 Due to the global downturn in the crypto market, nearly 60% value of bitcoin holdings owned by the government has been vaporized.
 The country reportedly owns 2,301 bitcoin by investing $105.6 billion.
-However, as per the current bitcoin price, the value of investment has been plunged to more than half.
-The current value of the country’s bitcoin holding is down to $46.16 million only.
+However, as per the current bitcoin price, the value of the investment has plunged to more than half.
+The current value of El Salvador bitcoin holding is down to $46.16 million only.

 After Mr. Bukele failed in his efforts to keep cryptocurrency investors excited and raise fresh capital, the use of bitcoin by Salvadorans has plummeted and the country is now short of cash.

 Surprisingly, despite the financial hitch, Mr. Bukele’s popularity has not been diminished.
 Surveys indicate that more than eight out of 10 Salvadorans support the president.
 This is due to his widespread support for crackdowns on criminal gangs, and fuel subsidies that have reduced the impact of global inflation.